griffithlab/pVACtools/docs/pvacview/getting_started.rst

   - Per-algorithm and HLA-allele MHC binding predictions for the selected peptide and its matched WT (IC50 and Percentile)
   - Violin plot for the IC50 and Percentile predictions
-  - Elution and immunigenicity data for the selected peptide and its matched WT
+  - Elution and immunogenicity data for the selected peptide and its matched WT

 For detailed descriptions on individual sections, please refer to :ref:`features <features_pvacview_label>` page.